SudharsanamRK/G2_DBMS/README.md

 ![dbms output ex-1 img5](https://github.com/SudharsanamRK/G2_DBMS/assets/115523484/ac28dd58-3a44-4ed1-a8a2-102a7bce01a0)

 ### RESULT:
-Thus, To create a student database and execute DDL queries using SQL is executed successfully.
+Thus to create a student database and execute DDL queries using SQL is executed successfully.